argoproj/argo-workflows/docs/configure-artifact-repository.md

 $ aws iam put-user-policy --user-name $mybucket-user --policy-name $mybucket-policy --policy-document file://policy.json
 $ aws iam create-access-key --user-name $mybucket-user > access-key.json
 ```

+If you have Artifact Garbage Collection configured, you should also add "s3:DeleteObject" to the list of Actions above.

 NOTE: if you want argo to figure out which region your buckets belong in, you
 must additionally set the following statement policy.
 Otherwise, you must